 Following my own rather large run in with adrenaline and the diagnosis of having dysautonomia and being hyperadrenergic (a-dren-err-gic – I still have problems saying it) I’ve become somewhat interested in the role it plays on the body and thought I would share some of what I know.
 So here goes….

-Many of my own reactions in the last year were and still are pretty much continuous, mainly as a result of my now diagnosed dysautonomia.
+Many of my own reactions were and still are pretty much continuous, mainly as a result of my now diagnosed dysautonomia.

 Could someone please take their foot off the accelerator??!

 To give you an idea of the delightful impacts of adrenaline, I’ve experienced painful burning sensations flowing up my chest and down my arms (like I was burning from the inside out with ‘acid’), daily adrenaline ‘panic-like’ waves that would literally take my breath away and fill me with a sense of doom, tachycardia (racing heart) and high blood pressure whenever I stood up, got excited or exercised.
 I also had continuous arm and upper body tremors (I would wake up buzzing), chest pain, nausea, dizzy spells, a sense of a seizure coming on, headaches that nothing can shift and continual sleep disturbance (intense dreams/nightmares, limited sleep).
 Some of this was on account of the low blood volume but a good deal was also just adrenaline excess.
 Oh and when the accelerator was full tilt, I talked like I was on full speed, was overly excitable and couldn’t sit still – just in case all that wasn’t enough!

 I was literally buzzing and exhausted all at the same time.